 Surprised we've gone this far into the blog without a feature of Anamia's.
 Mrs. RJG and I have been frequenting the Anamia's in Southlake somewhat regularly ever since we moved back to Texas at the beginning of 2003.

 Like many of the Mexican restaurants in the northern sections of Tarrant County (El Paseo, Cristina's, Mi Pueblo), Anamia's is a long way from a hole in the wall, and is in fact a very nice place to dine.
 And if you go during primetime (Friday night dinner especially), be prepared for Mr. RJG's personal nightmare: The long wait and the black ashtray buzzer.
-However, most nights you can get in with no wait, and lunches are generally safe any day.
-The popularity is driven by location, setting and, most importantly, quality of food.
+However, most nights you can get in with no wait, and lunches are generally safe any day (and we tend to sit in the bar area anyway).
+The popularity is driven by location, setting and - most importantly - quality of food.
 Anamia's does not skimp on quality anywhere.
-Whether it's the enchiladas, tableside guacamole, margaritas or fajitas - the ingredients are all top notch, the meals well prepared, and the food is, almost without exception, very tasty.
+Whether it's the enchiladas, tableside guacamole, margaritas, or fajitas - the ingredients are all top notch, the meals well prepared, and the food is - almost without exception - very tasty.
 As well, the service is extremely conscientious.
 Chips and salsa are never more than a minute away, and they stop by frequently to ensure your dining experience is as expected.

 And to think I'm this far into the review without discussing the chips.
 Once again, Anamia's does not skimp on quality.
-Homemade crispy chips with a great corn flavor on its own - and the salsa packs a punch with a strong chili pepper / garlic taste.
-It's a one of a kind salsa - I can give no better compliment than that.
+Homemade crispy chips with a great corn flavor on its own - and the salsa has a slight punch with a strong chili pepper / garlic taste.
+It's a one-of-a-kind salsa - I can give no better compliment than that.

 Anamia's started in Coppell in 1996 and has since branched out to Flower Mound and Southlake.
 The perfect local chain.
 Slow growth, very popular, and always delicious.
 The Southlake location is very easy to get to - take the Southlake Blvd exit from TX-114.
 Go west a couple of minutes - and it'll be on your right.
 It fronts a large strip mall area.
 Look for the Old Navy if you get lost.